• Skip to primary navigation

 bowl with red liquid next to.bottle of millers mustard and dishes with ground nutmeg and cloves

-Increase the oven temperature to 400˚F and bake the ham for 15-20 minutes to caramelize the outside.
+Bake again - Increase the oven temperature, and continue to bake uncovered until the outside caramelizes.
 Pro Tip: Broil the ham for 2-3 minutes to get extra crispy bits!

 glazed spiral cut ham in a dish and on a cutting board with a knife